 ASTA is part of a coalition of over 125 performing arts organizations which commissioned a study on aerosol rates produced by activities in music, speech, debate, and theatre.
-This summer, researchers at the University of Colorado Boulder and the University of Maryland have been hard at work gathering preliminary results.
+Since summer 2020, researchers at the University of Colorado Boulder and the University of Maryland have been hard at work gathering preliminary results.

 Disclaimer: All information provided through the study is to be used strictly for general consideration.
 The information will be updated when new data becomes available.
 When sharing this information, please use the web link for the latest information.

 We encourage you to share the preliminary study results

 - The third release of preliminary results was shared November 13.